shinobi5/monorepo-release/README.md

 # :sailboat: Monorepo Release

-[Node](https://nodejs.org/en/) functions that automate the independent versioning and publishing of packages in a monorepo.
+[Node](https://nodejs.org/en/) functions that can be used to automate the independent versioning and publishing of packages in a monorepo.

 ## Commit message format